Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 3. Subsequently, propose and approve the addition of a new, secure signer key to REPLACE the compromised one, thereby restoring the wallet's full security threshold.

-- For example, in a 3-of-5 multi-sig:
+- For example, in a 3-of-5 multi-sig or so called 3/5 threshold:

 - Imagine you have Metamask Wallet A, Trezor Wallet B, and Frame Wallet C, plus two other signer wallets.